QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 Since Anderson iteration is doing more calculations in an iteration,  whether it is faster or not would depend on the complexity of the `f` function

-But this demonstrates the value of keeping the math separate from the algorithm, since by decoupling the mathematical definition of the fixed point from the implementation in :ref:`fixed_point_naive`, we were able to exploit new algorithms for finding a fixed point
+But this demonstrates the value of keeping the math separate from the algorithm, since by decoupling the mathematical definition of the fixed point from the implementation in :eq:`fixed_point_naive`, we were able to exploit new algorithms for finding a fixed point

 The only other change in this function as the move from directly defining ``f(v)`` and using an **anonymous** function